stormchaserroleplaying/stormchaserRPG/Species/Common/HalfOrc/index.md

 You gain proficiency in the [Intimidation](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Intimidation/) skill.

 ### Relentless Endurance
-When you are reduced to 0 hit points but not killed outright, you can drop to 1 hit point instead.
+When you are reduced to 0 Stamina, but not killed outright, you can drop to 1 Stamina instead.
 You can’t use this feature again until you finish a long rest.

 ### Versatile
 You gain 5 character points.